 As of now, I do have photographs once again available for viewing under the “Our Photography Albums” section of the sidebar menu with proper titles, descriptions, and tags.
 Timestamp data still has to be edited as required but I’m putting this off because it requires me to dig back into my files of 35mm negatives for dates.
 This might be a job for my next business trip…

-I do hope our many viewers enjoy my photo collection.
+I do hope my many viewers enjoy my photo collection.
 Since it will be so much easier to upload and post images with this new software I expect to upload a lot more images in the coming months!
 Next job will be to migrate genealogy files.